-If you've suffered a serious work-related injury or illness, it's usually a good idea to hire an attorney to handle your workers' compensation claim.
-Because workers' comp law is complex and highly specialized, clients are generally not well-served by attorneys who try to dabble in workers' comp.
-You must find an attorney with specific expertise in workers' compensation.
+If you've suffered a serious work-related injury or illness, it's almost always a good idea to hire an attorney to handle your workers' compensation claim and ensure that you get all the benefits to which you're entitled.
+But you need to find an attorney with specific expertise in workers' comp.
+Because this area of the law is complex and highly specialized, clients are generally not well served by attorneys who try to dabble in workers' comp.

 Unfortunately, it's not always easy to distinguish the workers' comp experts from the dabblers.
 Television commercials, Internet marketing, billboards, and print ads often contain more style than substance.

 The most reliable indicators of a quality attorney—years of experience, depth of knowledge, attention to detail, trustworthiness—are seldom apparent in an advertisement.
 While it might take some extra effort to find the right attorney for you, it can make all the difference in your case.

 Here are some tips to help you in your search.

 These days more and more injured workers find workers' comp lawyers online, including through Nolo's Lawyer Directory.
 But, particularly if you've identified potential attorneys through online ads or popular review sites, you should do more research before hiring an attorney to represent you.